Scientifically Proven Benefits of Vitamin B17 (Amygdalin)

 Blood Pressure

 Some of the active compounds in vitamin B17 (amygdalin) do have other effects in the body, such as the production of thiocyanate, a well-known compound that can suppress the blood pressure.
-For those people suffering from hypertension, this can be an excellent way to keep your blood pressure in check and lower your risk of atherosclerosis, heart attacks, stroke, and coronary heart diseases.
-[4]
+For those people suffering from hypertension, this can be an excellent way to keep your blood pressure in check and lower your risk of atherosclerosis, heart attacks, and coronary heart diseases.
+[3]

 Immune System